JudeQuintana/terraform-main/docs/routing-policy-language.md

 cardholder data environments and other networks.
 A `segments` declaration with payment workloads in one segment and non-payment in another is the proof.
 `terraform plan` output showing zero routes between segments is the audit evidence.
-No runtime testing required -- the compiler guarantees it.
+No runtime testing required because the compiler guarantees it.

 **HIPAA (access controls):** Requires that electronic protected health information (ePHI) is accessible only to authorized systems. `default = "deny"`